grez-lucas/flutter-fighterapp/README.md

 # flutter-fighterapp
 A basic Hero-Fighter app for learning flutter.
-In this app, heroes with different stats and allignments can fight each other/.
+In this app, you can collect heroes with different stats and allignments who can fight each other.
-# category_app2

-A new Flutter project.

 ## Getting Started